onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 look at this fucking shit - mandelbrot set - it keeps on going!
     Halley’s Method
     https://thoughtforms.life/halleys-method-fractal-art/

 ██████████████████████████████████████████████████████████████████
+# identity
+██████████████████████████████████████████████████████████████████

+Identity is the concept of "who or what something is"—a way of defining sameness, continuity, or distinctiveness over time and across contexts.
+It operates on multiple levels: personal, social, philosophical, biological, and even logical/mathematical.
+At its core, identity answers: "What makes this the same this, despite changes?"

+“Identity” is a big, layered concept, but at its core it answers a simple question: “Who (or what) is this?”
+The meaning shifts depending on context:

+1. Personal identity (philosophy & psychology)

+This is about what makes you you over time.
+It includes:

+Your memories and experiences
+Your personality and beliefs
+Your sense of continuity (feeling like the same person yesterday and today)

+Philosophers debate whether identity comes from memory, the body, or something deeper like consciousness.

+2. Social identity

+This is how you define yourself in relation to others and groups:

+Nationality, culture, language
+Gender, profession, religion
+Roles like “student,” “parent,” or “friend”

+It’s shaped both by how you see yourself and how society sees you.

+██████████████████████████████████████████████████████████████████
 # skin in the game, accountability, symmetry